Islandora-Collaboration-Group/ISLE/docs/03_installation_new_site/new_site_installation_guide_single.md

 If need be, please refer to the **Systems** section of the [Glossary](../glossary.md) for relevant terms to help guide installation.

-The `proxy` subdirectory contains all specific configurations and overrides necessary for the ISLE proxy image and resulting container to function properly with your changes.
-This is the Nginx reverse proxy server that properly routes all internal and external communication between the other four containers and the ISLE Host network.
+The `traefik` subdirectory contains all specific configurations necessary for the Traefik proxy to function properly with your changes.

 #### ssl-certs